Posts

 Embrace Different Learning Styles

-Just as there’s no one size fits all approach to teaching, you will know by now that children learn and absorb information differently, whether they be visual, kinaesthetic, or aural learners.
+Just as there’s no one size fits all approach to teaching, you will know that children learn and absorb information differently, whether they be visual, kinaesthetic, or aural learners.
 Take time to find out how each individual learns best and create tasks best suited to each individual.

 Avoid cliques by creating fluid teams based on individual strengths to enable primary school children to gather different strengths from those around them.
 Change up the groups every morning in order to allow those less confident to shine, avoiding the possibility of established roles within groups.